goungoun/gg-note-kafka/avro/readme.md

 - It has the best notion of compatability for evolving your data over time

 ## Why JSON is inefficient?
-- The bulk of JSON, repeating every field name with every single record, is what makes JSON inefficient for high-ovlume usage
+- The bulk of JSON, repeating every field name with every single record, is what makes JSON inefficient for high-volume usage

 ## Example - Sale of a product